Analyze the communication between application and reader

 Privacy measures

-To help you protect the data in your logs, we've implemented the following measures:
+To help you protect the data in plaintext logs, we've implemented the following measures:

 - Monitoring is disabled by default.
 You have to enable it manually for each day you want to use it.
 This prevents you from accidentally monitoring longer periods of time.